K$_2$CoS$_2$: A new two-dimensional in-plane antiferromagnetic insulator: Monolayer

 \section{Monolayer $\mathbf {K_2CoS_2}$}

-We now turn to discuss the electronic and magnetic properties of monolayer K$_2$CoS$_2$.
-The monolayer structure was constructed by systematically separating one layer of K$_2$CoS$_2$ from the bulk.
-The space group symmetry of the monolayer is lowered to $Pccm$ (No. 49).
-The crystal structure in the AFM configuration is shown in Figs.~\ref{fig2}(a) and (b).
-Similar to the bulk, the Co atoms are arranged in chains that extend along the $y$ direction.
+We now turn to discuss the electronic and magnetic properties of monolayer K$_2$CoS$_2$ using the structure obtained by separating one layer of K$_2$CoS$_2$ from the bulk.
+Notably, our calculated exfoliation energy (EE) is 0.64 J/m$^2$, which is comparable to the EEs of well-known 2D materials such as graphene (0.32 J/m$^2$)\cite{PhysRevB.76.155425}, MoS$_2$ (0.29 J/m$^2$)\cite{PhysRevLett.108.235502}, SnP$_3$ (0.71 J/m$^2$) \cite{Ghosh18a}, GeP$_3$ (1.14 J/m$^2$) and NaSnP (0.81 J/m$^2$). \footnote{{K$_2$CoS$_2$ belongs to a large family of quasi-1D chain materials, which have been exfoliated as 2D sheets \cite{noguchi2019weak,springborg2003quasi}.
+Since the exfoliation energy of K$_2$CoS$_2$ monolayer is comparable to that of other well-known 2D materials, it is highly likely that it can also be exfoliated as 2D sheets.}}

+The crystal structure of monolayer in the AFM configuration is shown in Figs.~\ref{fig2}(a) and (b).
+The Co atoms are arranged in quasi-1D chains that extend along the $y$ direction.
 The Co-S and K-S bond lengths are 2.37~\AA~and 3.20~\AA, respectively.
-The relaxed lattice parameters for three different magnetic configurations for monolayer are listed in Table~\ref{tab2}.
-The unit cell area in the magnetic configurations is larger than the nonmagnetic case indicating the presence of a magneto-volume-like effect similar to the bulk material.
-To showcase the dynamical stability of the monolayer, we present the calculated phonon spectrum in Fig. \ref{fig2}(c).
-The absence of any imaginary frequency in the BZ, confirms the dynamical stability of K$_2$CoS$_2$ monolayer.
+The relaxed lattice parameters for the three different magnetic configurations considered are listed in Table~\ref{tab2}.
+The unit-cell area in the magnetic configurations is larger than the nonmagnetic case, indicating the presence of a magneto-volume-like effect similar to the bulk material.
+We confirmed the dynamical stability of the monolayer by computing the phonon spectrum, shown in Fig. \ref{fig2}(c), where no imaginary frequency was found.
+We have also carried out an {\it ab-initio} molecular dynamics simulation at 400 K to check the thermal stability of the monolayer.
+Variation of the free energy as a function of simulation time is shown in Fig. \ref{fig2}(e).
+The monolayer structure was found to remain intact at the end of the simulation, indicating thermal stability of the monolayer.

-The band structure and DOS of nonmagnetic configuration of monolayer K$_2$CoS$_2$ are shown in Fig.~\ref{fig2}(d).
-Two `Dirac like' linearly dispersing bands along the $\bar{X}-\bar{S}$ and $\bar{\Gamma}-\bar{Y}$ directions are seen to cross at the $\bar{S}$ and $\bar{Y}$ points, respectively, and they remain degenerate and almost flat along the entire $\bar{S}-\bar{Y}$ line.
-Importantly, the bandwidth of these degenerate bands (along $\bar{S}-\bar{Y}$) is $\sim10$ meV, which leads to VHSs in the electronic spectrum at the Fermi energy.
-Resembling the bulk nonmagnetic band structure, these flat bands and associated VHSs indicate the possibility of quantum many-body instabilities including magnetism in monolayer K$_2$CoS$_2$.
+Band structure and DOS for the nonmagnetic configuration of monolayer are shown in Fig.~\ref{fig2}(d).
+Two `Dirac like' linearly-dispersing bands along the $\bar{X}-\bar{S}$ and $\bar{\Gamma}-\bar{Y}$ directions are seen to cross at the $\bar{S}$ and $\bar{Y}$ points.
+These bands remain degenerate and almost flat along the entire $\bar{S}-\bar{Y}$ line.
+The bandwidth of these degenerate bands is small (10 meV along $\bar{S}-\bar{Y}$ direction), which leads to the VHSs at the Fermi level.
+Like the bulk nonmagnetic system, the presence of flat bands and the associated VHSs here suggests the possibility of many-body quantum instabilities including magnetism through the Stoner criterion in monolayer K$_2$CoS$_2$.